 * intrinsic motivation

-In order to do this though we must understand the different stages of flow, and how these collectively comprise The Flow Cycle.
+In order to do this though we must understand the different stages, and how these collectively comprise The magnum Flow Cycle.

 You know that feeling when you try something for the first time and you just can’t seem to get the hang of it?
 How it feels like you’re spinning your tires through the mud?
 It’s difficult, confusing, requires a ton of energy and concentration, and for some reason nothing feels like it works?